Gordon in the News: last updated 10/12/2015

 “The life sciences sectors are now the fastest job producers in Massachusetts, so a key strategy of the Life Sciences Center is to use our capital dollars to ensure students all across the Commonwealth are prepared to compete successfully for these jobs,” says Dr. Susan Windham-Bannister, president & CEO of the MLSC.
 “The schools in this consortium play major roles in training the next generation of our state’s life sciences workforce, and they ensure that training for innovation economy jobs is available and inclusive.
 With this kind of exposure and collaboration, students can go wherever their ideas lead."

-Topp was an influential leader for the capital grant effort working in close partnership with Dean Gene Wong at nearby Endicott College.
-In addition to the 1.3 million Topp helped secure, the professor and researcher also recently secured an $18,000 grant from LiCOR Biosciences for the Natural Sciences Division at Gordon College.
+In close partnership with Dean Gene Wong at nearby Endicott College, Gordon also recently secured an $18,000 grant from LiCOR Biosciences for the Natural Sciences Division at Gordon College.

 The Massachusetts Life Sciences Center (MLSC)—an investment agency that supports life sciences innovation, research, development and commercialization—is charged with implementing a 10-year, $1-billion, state-funded investment initiative.